Policy Learning under Endogeneity Using Instrumental Variables: Extensions

 \begin{remark} The policymaker may only want to account for cost without imposing a fixed budget, which is the thought experiment considered in \citet{kitagawa2018should} and \citet{chen2022personalized}.
 In this case, one can redefine the social welfare criterion as $W(\boldsymbol{\alpha})-B(\boldsymbol{\alpha})$ to apply the analysis in Section \ref{applytoEWM}. \end{remark}

-As in Section \ref{applytoEWM}, we specialize to binary encouragement rules when discussing the performance of statistical decision rules and denote the cost function by $B(\pi)$ in place of $B(\boldsymbol{\alpha}^\pi)$.
-Given a class $\Pi$ of feasible encouragement rules,\footnote{We implicitly assume that there exists $\pi\in\Pi$ such that $B(\pi)\leq \kappa$.} the policymaker now solves a constrained optimization problem:
+As in Section \ref{applytoEWM}, I specialize to binary encouragement rules when discussing the performance of statistical decision rules and denote the budget by $B(\pi)$ in place of $B(\boldsymbol{\alpha}^\pi)$.
+Given a class $\Pi$ of feasible encouragement rules,\footnote{I implicitly assume that there exists $\pi\in\Pi$ such that $B(\pi)\leq \kappa$.} the policymaker now solves a constrained optimization problem:

 Let $\pi^*_{\mathrm{B}}$ denote the oracle solution.
-It is helpful to introduce two desirable properties for statistical decision rules in the current setting: \textit{asymptotic optimality} and \textit{asymptotic feasibility}.
+I follow \citet{sun2021empirical} to introduce two desirable properties for statistical decision rules in the current setting: \textit{asymptotic optimality} and \textit{asymptotic feasibility}.
 Intuitively, with a large enough sample size, asymptotic optimality imposes that a statistical decision rule $\hat{\pi}$ is unlikely to achieve strictly lower welfare than $\pi^*_\mathrm{B}$, and asymptotic feasibility imposes that $\hat{\pi}$ is unlikely to strictly violate the budget constraint.

 \begin{definition} A statistical decision rule $\hat{\pi}$ is \textit{asymptotically optimal} if, for any $\epsilon>0$,

 A statistical decision rule $\hat{\pi}$ is \textit{asymptotically feasible} if, for any $\epsilon>0$,